ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/debugging_with_mte_on_pixel8/how-to-3.md

 There are different ways to enable MTE in Android projects.

-For a detailed description see [Memory safety](https://source.android.com/docs/security/test/memory-safety).
+For a detailed description, see [Memory safety](https://source.android.com/docs/security/test/memory-safety).

 You can use the application manifest to enable MTE.

-To open the application manifest, switch the project view to Project Files and expand `app->src->main->res` folders as shown in the picture below.
+To open the application manifest, switch the project view to **Project Files** and expand `app->src->main->res` folders as shown in the picture below.
 Double-click on the `AndroidManifes.xml` file to open it.

 ![alt-text-2](pictures/04_android_manifest_path.png "Android Manifest file path.")